root-project/training/BasicCourse/readme.md

 In order to be able to connect and use the SWAN service during the course, participants need to make sure that:
 * They have a CERN account that is associated to a computing group.
 They can check if they belong to a computing group at https://account.cern.ch/account/CERNAccount/AccountStatus.aspx.
 If a participant does not belong to any computing group, she can subscribe to the default computing group following these instructions: https://resources.web.cern.ch/resources/Help/?kbid=067030
 * They have created a CERNBox account.
 In order to create it, they just need to connect and authenticate with their CERN username and password at https://cernbox.cern.ch
+* They can log in to SWAN with their CERN username and password: https://swan.cern.ch

 ## Content